minddistrict/gtimelog2tick/README.rst

 find a matching tick project, it will skip that entry. **Caution:** This option can be empty or omitted to upload all projects.

-TODO
-====

-- Pagination is not supported when reading existing worklogs from tick.

 .. _gtimelog: https://gtimelog.org/
 .. _Tick API: https://github.com/tick/tick-api/tree/master